pearcej/complex/_sources/PhysicalModeling/Percolation.rst

 Two questions of interest regarding percolation are (1) the probability that a random array contains a percolating cluster, and (2) how that probability depends on ``q``.
 These questions might remind you of :ref:`Section 3.4<3.4>` where we considered the probability that a random Erdős-Rényi graph is connected.
 We will see several connections between that model and this one.

+.. fillintheblank:: q_8.4.4
+   :casei:

+   |blank| is the probability that a cell is porus initially

+   - :q: Correct!
+     :1-q: Nice Try, but this represents something else.
+     :x: Incorrect, please try again.

 I define a new class to represent a percolation model:

 ::